Week 2 learning summary

 - In what circumstances might we choose to use (or not use) technology as a tool to support learning that sticks?

-Thank you to everyone who has contributed to making this week’s learning happen: Cat Scutt, Cathy Lewin, Oliver Caviglioli, Iesha Small, Leon Cych, Andy Tharby, Adam Boxer, Jules Daulby, Claire Badger at Godolphin & Latymer School, Lee Hulse at The West Grantham Academy: St Hugh’s, Greg Hughes at de Ferrers Academy, Julia Skinner, Alex Tomkins, Fran Stanyer, Sarah Culip, and Samantha Stokes at Greenside School, Paula Ayliffe at Mayfield Primary School, Cassey Williams at New Wave Federation, Susan Dench at The West Grantham Academy, St Hugh’s, Emma Ferris, Chris Lickfold and Eleanor Hicks at Tring School, Harmeet Sahota, Kieran Briggs, Joe Perkins and John Hurst with Apple Distinguished Schools, our course reviewers and mentors, and MASH Production.
+Thank you to everyone who has contributed to making this week’s learning happen: Cat Scutt, Cathy Lewin, Oliver Caviglioli, Iesha Small, Leon Cych, Andy Tharby, Adam Boxer, Jules Daulby, Claire Badger at Godolphin & Latymer School, Lee Hulse at The West Grantham Academy: St Hugh’s, Greg Hughes at de Ferrers Academy, Julia Skinner, Alex Tomkins, Fran Stanyer, Sarah Culip, and Samantha Stokes at Greenside School, Paula Ayliffe at Mayfield Primary School, Cassey Williams at New Wave Federation, Susan Dench at The West Grantham Academy, St Hugh’s, Emma Ferris, Chris Lickfold and Eleanor Hicks at Tring School, Harmeet Sahota, Kieran Briggs, Joe Perkins and John Hurst with Apple Distinguished Schools, our course reviewers and MASH Production.

 When you’re ready, click the ‘Mark as complete’ button below and we look forward to seeing you next week!